AlexandraValdez/alexandravaldez/README.md

-- 🔭 I’m currently working on [mdLinks](https://github.com/AlexandraValdez/md-links)
+- 🔭 I’m currently working on [Five Guys API client](https://github.com/AlexandraValdez/BG)

-- 🌱 I’m currently learning **React and French**
+- 🌱 I’m currently mastering **React and French**

 - ❓ Ask me about anything and everything!
-I am happy to help :)
+I'm happy to help :)

 - ⚡ Fun fact: I'm a music enthusiast and play the guitar.
 Whenever I hit a coding roadblock, strumming a few chords helps me find the right rhythm to get back on track